smpotts/market_data_quotes/README.md

 # Order Book

-### Overview
+## Overview
-This project builds a point in time order book and displays the 5 best bid and 5 best ask prices given any symbol and point in time timestamp.
+This project builds a point in time order book with public market data quotes and displays the 5 best bid and 5 best ask prices given any symbol and point in time timestamp.

-#### Technologies
+### Technologies
 The project is written in Java (v.
 11.0.8) using the Spring Boot framework (v.
 2.4.5).

-#### Relevant Terminology
+### Relevant Terminology
 Order Book:  a list of buy and sell orders for a security or instrument organized by price & time.

 Quote: the most recent price that a buyer and seller agreed upon and at which some amount of the asset transacted.